Should you be tinkering with the Carnivore Diet?

 - Supplements (vitamins, ect…)

-That said, these diet methods that I and many others have used should not be used with the carnivore diet initially.
-They interrupt the body’s ability to interpret hunger and natural satiety signals, which often results in not eating as much as the body needs to properly deal with adaptation and healing.
+These tactics interrupt the body’s ability to interpret hunger and natural satiety signals, which often results in not eating as much as the body needs to properly deal with adaptation and healing.

 There are many metabolic processes that need to be adequately supported in regaining proper homeostasis and surviving the adaptation period.

 Many people feel very hungry when starting, yet are afraid to eat.
 Afraid of getting fat.
-Believe me, I understand.

 It is common for people to need to eat twice as much when starting as they eventually do once their systems have healed.
 This could take 30 days or 3 years.